I got started online as a freelance writer.

 Instead of paying for a word count, pay for quality.
 This is all that really matters.
-There are articles that have gone viral at either spectrum.
-200 word articles can go viral just as easily as 3,000 word articles – as long as they are absolute top quality.
+There are articles that have gone viral on either spectrum.
+200-word articles can go viral just as easily as 3,000-word articles – as long as they are absolute top quality.

 Google’s algorithm is a lot more advanced than it used to be.
 Before, we had to put keywords and key phrases in exact order to get any SEO value from them.
 Now, all we need to do is write naturally on a subject, and Google will automatically pick up on all the keywords and LSI keywords.

 Great news, actually, because now we can write articles our readers enjoy reading without worrying about losing SEO juice.

 In an article at Site Pro News, writer Karon Thackston sent several emails back and forth with the head of the Google webspam team, Matt Cutts.

 KARON: So, then, you’re saying perhaps put the original keyphrase on the page once or twice (to help Google out), and then just use the individual words within the phrase throughout the rest of the copy? …